Back to all articles

 Approval prompts train muscle memory.
 Attackers exploit that fatigue to turn helpful agents into a data exfiltration path.

 Every approval prompt is a decision, until it becomes muscle memory.
-Millions of developers face the same small choice dozens of times a day: an AI assistant wants to execute code, modify a file, or access a system.
+In many engineering teams, that same small choice appears repeatedly: an AI assistant wants to execute code, modify a file, or access a system.
 A dialog box appears.
 The action seems reasonable.
 The AI has been helpful so far.
 The deadline is looming.

 Click.
 "Yes, allow."

-Researchers demonstrated how Claude Code dismissed a critical remote code execution vulnerability in pandas as a "false positive."
-The AI's reasoning?
-Carefully crafted comments in the malicious code that framed the vulnerability as an intentional security feature.
+Researchers demonstrated how Claude Code could dismiss a critical remote code execution issue in pandas after comments and surrounding text framed the risky behavior as intentional.

 # Security Review: This pandas operation is safe